-David M. Lampton was most recently the Hyman Professor and Director of SAIS-China and China Studies at the Johns Hopkins School of Advanced International Studies, having also served as Dean of Faculty from 2004-2012.
-Formerly President of the National Committee on United States-China Relations, he is the author of many books, including The Three Faces of Chinese Power: Might, Money, and Minds (University of California Press, 2008), with prior publications appearing in Foreign Affairs, Foreign Policy, The American Political Science Review, The China Quarterly, The New York Times, The Washington Post, and many other venues popular and academic in both the western world and in Chinese speaking societies.
+David M. Lampton is a Senior Fellow at the Foreign Policy Institute of the Johns Hopkins School of Advanced International Studies (SAIS).
+He was most recently the Hyman Professor and Director of SAIS-China and China Studies, having also served as Dean of Faculty from 2004 to 2012.
+Formerly President of the National Committee on United States-China Relations, Lampton is the author of many books, including The Three Faces of Chinese Power: Might, Money, and Minds (University of California Press, 2008), with prior publications appearing in Foreign Affairs, Foreign Policy, The American Political Science Review, The China Quarterly, The New York Times, The Washington Post, and many other venues popular and academic in both the western world and in Chinese speaking societies.